Christopher DeMuth: American Enterprise Institute president

 DeMuth announced his retirement as president in October 2007, and became a senior fellow at AEI at the beginning of 2009.
 His announcement was met with praise and criticism.
 Conservative writers referred to him as "charming" and "brilliant" and wrote: "It is just remotely possible that there may be someone whose contributions to American intellectual life over the past two decades have equaled those of Christopher DeMuth."
 Liberal critics have noted their disapproval of DeMuth.

 Since retiring as president of AEI, DeMuth has held the D.C.
 Searle Chair there, researching government regulation, culture, and U.S. politics.
 He has also been active in promoting the work of prominent 20th century U.S. political thinkers, calling them proponents of ideas "timely, topical, pertinent, and relevant to today."

+National Conservatism

+In 2019, DeMuth joined American-Israeli scholar Yoram Hazony in organizing the first National Conservatism conference.
+He has been the main director for controversial conference group ever since.
+He has written extensively on the need for a new American nationalism.

-Personal
+Personal life

 DeMuth is married to Susan DeMuth, a physician, and they have three children.
-He is a board member of the State Farm Insurance Companies.
+He is a board member of State Farm.